Moses Orimolade Tunolase: Myth surrounding his miracles

-Many mysteries are woven round the Moses.
+Many mysteries are woven around Moses.
 He was said to have possessed a supernatural power that no one ever had.
 According to Most Superintendent Kunle Ayanfe, Moses was said to have been a special person with a supernatural power.
-He would get to where he and his group were going before anyone of them and they wondered how.
+He would get to where he and his group were going before any of them and they wondered how.
 Till he died nobody was able to unravel the mystery.’’

-According to Ayanfe ‘’ some white men who heard about his good works came to approach him to come and heal their boss in overseas.
+According to Ayanfe ‘’ some white men who heard about his good works came to approach him to come and heal their boss who resides overseas.
 Moses refused to go with them in the aircraft they brought and promised to meet them there.
 Before the white men got there, he had gone and come back.
 When the messengers got to their boss and saw him healed and bouncing, he told them he had been healed by a man whom he described with the features of Moses, the man they came to meet in Nigeria.
-He had the power as he used to pass through the rock and water while people wonder how he manage to perform such a feat.
+He had the power he used to pass through the rock and water while people wondered how he managed to perform such a feat.

 Tombs

-Before his death on October 19, 1933, he instructed his followers to exhume his body forty years after his death and bury him in his home town, Ikare, Akoko in Ondo state.
+Before his death on October 19, 1933, he instructed his followers to exhume his body forty years after his death and bury him in his hometown, Ikare, Akoko in Ondo state.

-Accompanied by the late Highlife musician I.K Dairo who was also popularly called Baba Aladura, and on October 19, 1975, his body was exhumed and taken to Ikare, Akoko. where he was buried.
+Accompanied by the late Highlife musician I.K Dairo who was also popularly called Baba Aladura, and on October 19, 1975, his body was exhumed and taken to Ikare, Akoko.
+Where he was buried.

 In fact, his body was said to be fresh and intact, not decayed while his clothes were as white as snow.